dsterba/datacatalog/docs/Datasets/06-YRBS - Youth Risk Behavioral Survey.md

 ## Data Source
 Surveillance project collecting data to monitor health-related behaviors that contribute to the leading causes of death, disability, and social problems among adolescents and young adults.

-## Brief Description
+!!! summary "Brief Description"
     YRBS was developed to monitor health-related behaviors that contribute to the leading causes of death, disability, and social problems among youth and adults.
 These behaviors include: behaviors contributing to unintentional injuries and violence, sexual behaviors related to unintended pregnancy and sexually transmitted infections, alcohol and drug use, tobacco use, unhealth dietary behaviors, and inadequate physical activity.

-## Data Relevance
+!!! tip "Data Relevance"
     YRBS provides data based on samples which are representative of public high school students in grades 9-12.
 Surveys are administered every two years, typically in the spring semester.
 Data can be used to inform program planning and policy formulation to improve the health and well-being of adolescents.
 Data can be used to monitor changes in adolescent health indicators.

 ## Data Characteristics
 | Characteristic          | Description                                                                                                                                |